Macon metropolitan area, Georgia

-The Macon metropolitan area is a metropolitan area consisting of five counties in Central Georgia (Bibb, Crawford, Jones, Monroe, and Twiggs) anchored by the principal city of Macon.
-The Office of Management and Budget defines the area as one of its metropolitan statistical areas (the Macon, GA MSA), a designation used for statistical purposes by the United States Census Bureau and other agencies.

-As of the 2010 census, the five-county area had a population of 232,293.
+The Macon metropolitan area is a metropolitan statistical area consisting of five counties in Central Georgia, anchored by the principal city of Macon.
+At the 2010 U.S. census, the five-county area had a population of 232,293.
 A July 2017 estimate placed the population at 228,914.
+In 2022, its estimated population was 235,805.

+Geography

+According to the U.S. Census Bureau, the Macon metropolitan area consists of the following counties: Bibb, Crawford, Jones, Monroe, and Twiggs.